Meet the Team

 Publishers and Editors, Edible Alaska

 Jeremy Pataky is a writer.
-He migrates between Anchorage and McCarthy, Alaska and publishes two annual, regional visitors guides, the Kennecott-McCarthy Visitors Guide and Copper River Visitors Guide.
-His background in Alaska’s tourism industry began seventeen years ago with work as a driver-guide.
+He lives in McCarthy, Alaska, mainly, and publishes the Kennecott-McCarthy Visitors Guide.
+His background in Alaska’s tourism industry began over twenty years ago with work as a driver-guide.
 He eventually traded his keys for crampons and went to work as a wilderness guide in Wrangell-St. Elias National Park.

 Jeremy is also the author of Overwinter, a book of poems published by University of Alaska Press in the Alaska Literary Series.
 His writing has appeared in numerous literary journals; papers like the Anchorage Press, Anchorage Daily News, and High Country News; and several anthologies, including Permanent Vacation: Twenty Writers on Work and Life in Our National Parks and Sweet Water: Poems for the Watersheds.
 Pataky earned a BA in creative writing at Western Washington University and an MFA in creative writing at University of Montana.

 He also holds a Certificate in Nonprofit Management from the Foraker Group, and has worked for several Alaska nonprofits and agencies in consultant, staff, and volunteer capacities.
 He is the former Executive Director of Wrangell Mountains Center in McCarthy.
 He led the expansion and development of the campus, including its gardens and kitchen, and curated community conversations and programing on subsistence and wildcrafting, among much else.
 He’s a co-founding former board member and former Executive Director of 49 Writers, a literary nonprofit founded to support and inspire a statewide community of Alaskan writers and readers.
-Jeremy is also the founding editor of Porphyry Press, which will launch its first title later this year.
+Jeremy is also the founding editor of Porphyry Press.

 Prior to acquiring Edible Alaska, Jeremy: